williamberman/svd-derivative/README.md

-Python notebooks demonstrating SVD is differentiable in JAX and pytorch
+Python notebooks demonstrating SVD is differentiable (most of the time) in JAX and pytorch

 ## Running the notebooks